 Water: From Vulnerability to Strength

-Faced with the constraints of limited natural water resources and land, Singapore has recognised providing a sustainable supply of water for its people as a vital issue in the 1960s.
+aced with the constraints of limited natural water resources and land, Singapore has recognised providing a sustainable supply of water for its people as a vital issue in the 1960s.
 In the early days, we faced and overcame drought, floods and water pollution as the city grew.
-These challenges have inspired us to innovate and develop capabilities in this area, turning our weakness into strength.
+These challenges have inspired us to innovate and develop capabilities in water management, turning our vulnerability into strength.

 Our experience in effectively addressing our water challenges has earned us international recognition as a model city for water management and a leading global hydrohub.